Refund Information

 Credits balances will be applied to outstanding charges on your student account before refunds are issued.

-• Fall 2023: Refund processing for remaining financial aid credit will begin on August 16, 2023 and on September 11, 2023 for credit remaining from out-of-pocket payments.
+• Spring 2025: Refund processing for remaining financial aid credit will begin on January 15, 2025 and on February 10, 2025 for credit remaining from out-of-pocket payments.
 All refunds are processed automatically.

 In order to expedite your refund, we highly recommend that you enroll into Direct Deposit.
 Please see instructions on how to enroll into direct deposit.
 (PDF, 224KB)